Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 Erika Hall, author of Conversational Design, says that people start conversations with a bunch of questions in mind.

 Who are you?

 What do you want me to do next?

 To reassure people, answer some of these questions from the get-go.
-Like Esteban did in the conversation above, where he immediately:
+You should try to:

-Says hello.
-Obvious, but you’ll be surprised how many online conversations don’t start with a greeting.
+Say hello.
+Hopefully obvious, but you’ll be surprised how many online conversations don’t start with a greeting.

-Shares what he can do for you.
+Share what you can do for them.
 Important, because it frames the conversation and helps you decide if it’s relevant or not.